tj-thornsberry/Budgie-ShowData/README.md

 # Budgie-ShowData
+*NOTE as a personal project, this is still unfinished, datacap is hardcoded, vnstat config isn't editable through in settings, yet!*
 A data usage display based on vnstats and Budgie-ShowTime.
 In order to use the applet, first install vnstat:
 `sudo apt-get update`